-In her teaching, Dr. Hadjioannou works with pre- and in-service teachers through a variety of courses on language and literacy methodology.
+In her teaching, Dr. Hadjioannou works with preservice and inservice teachers through a variety of courses on language and literacy methodology.
 Dr. Hadjioannou’s research is theoretically informed by social constructivist theories and by Bakhtin’s notion of dialogism.
-Her work focuses on the study of classroom discourse and the analysis of exemplary practices in the language arts classroom; and the preparation of teachers to effectively work with diverse students, including emergent bilinguals; and children’s literature as both a product and a driver of our literacies.
+Her work focuses on literacy methodology through the study of classroom discourse and the analysis of exemplary practices in the language arts classroom; the preparation of teachers to effectively work with diverse students, including emergent bilinguals; and children’s literature as both a product and a driver of our literacies.

 Dr. Hadjioannou’s work has appeared in various scholarly journals such as the American Educational Research Journal, the Early Education and Development Journal, Current Issues in Language Planning, Classroom Discourse and Teachers and Teaching: Theory and Practice.
 She has also contributed children's book reviews to the Dragon Lode.
-In 2019, she co-authored Translanguaging for Emergent Bilinguals with D. Fu and X. Zhou (published by Teachers College Press).
-She is currently a board member of Children's Literature Assembly of the National Council of Teachers of English and serves as the assembly's website manager.

-In addition, she has served as proposal co-author and administrative team member for two hybrid professional development programs funded by the Office of English Language Acquisition (OELA – U.S. Department of Education): (a) the Modular Design for English Language Learner (MODELL) Instruction Program (total award: 1.3 million dollars) and (b) and Collaborative Teaching for English Language Learners (CTELL) (total award: 1.6 million dollars).
+In 2019, she co-authored Translanguaging for Emergent Bilinguals with D. Fu and X. Zhou (published by Teachers College Press) and her guest edited issue on Translanguaging Practice in Diverse Contexts (with D. Fu) for Applied Linguistics Review is set to be published in 2021.
+She has served as proposal co-author and administrative team member for two hybrid professional development programs funded by the Office of English Language Acquisition (OELA – U.S. Department of Education): (a) the Modular Design for English Language Learner (MODELL) Instruction Program (total award: 1.3 million dollars) and (b) and Collaborative Teaching for English Language Learners (CTELL) (total award: 1.6 million dollars).